reetu95/Customer-Retention-Segmentation-Uplift/README.md

-# Churn Without a Cancel Button
+Churn Without a Cancel Button

-Identifying silent churn in a non-contractual business, and measuring which customers actually respond to intervention.
+Finding customers who quietly stop buying—and working out which ones are worth spending money on.

-## The problem
+The Problem

-Subscription businesses know when a customer leaves — they cancel.
-Marketplaces and retailers don't.
-Customers simply stop buying, and the only signal is silence.
+Netflix knows when you leave.
+You click Cancel, and that moment gets recorded.

+A shop does not.
+A food delivery app does not.
+Customers simply stop coming back one day.
+Nobody announces it.
+All you see is silence.

-This creates two problems with no obvious starting point.
+This creates two major problems.

-**There is no churn label.** You cannot train a model to predict something your data doesn't record.
-The label has to be constructed, and a fixed rule like "90 days inactive" fails immediately: a weekly shopper silent for a month is at risk, while a quarterly shopper silent for a month is behaving normally.

-**You cannot verify that retention spending works.** Customers who accept offers tend to be the ones who were already most engaged.
-Comparing them to everyone else measures who signed up, not what the offer did.

-## What this project does

-1. **Constructs a churn label** from behaviour, deriving the inactivity threshold from observed return rates and scaling it to each customer's own purchase rhythm.

-2. **Segments customers** by shopping behaviour, so the same churn score can be acted on differently depending on who it belongs to.
+1. There Is No Churn Label

+You cannot teach a model to identify something your data never recorded.
+You first have to build the churn label yourself.

+A simple rule does not work well.

+Suppose you decide that 90 days without a purchase means the customer has churned:

+A customer who shops every week and has been inactive for one month is clearly at risk, but the rule says they are fine.

+A customer who normally shops every three months and has been inactive for one month is behaving normally, but the same rule may soon flag them.

+One cutoff cannot fit every customer.

+2. You Cannot Tell Whether Offers Actually Work

+You send discounts to customers, and some of them continue buying.
+It looks like the discount worked.

+However, customers who respond to offers are often the same customers who were already buying the most.
+They may have continued purchasing even without the offer.

+In that case, you have not measured what the offer changed.
+You have only measured who was already loyal.

+What This Project Does

+1. Builds a Churn Label from Customer Behaviour

+Instead of guessing a fixed inactivity cutoff, the project examines the data and asks:

+How many customers return after 30 days of inactivity?

+How many return after 60 days?

+How many return after 90 days?

+At some point, almost nobody returns.
+That point becomes the baseline churn cutoff.

+The project then adjusts the cutoff for each customer based on how often they normally purchase.

+2. Groups Customers into Behavioural Segments

+Customers behave differently:

+Some shop weekly and buy in bulk.

+Some repeatedly purchase the same product.

+Some mainly buy when a discount is available.

+Some purchase only occasionally.

+Knowing that a customer may leave is not enough.
+You also need to understand what type of customer they are before deciding what action to take.

+3. Measures What an Offer Actually Changes

+The project uses data from a real experiment in which:

+A promotional message was sent to a randomly selected treatment group.

+The message was withheld from a randomly selected control group.

+Because assignment was random, the difference between the two groups estimates the true effect of the promotion.

-3. **Measures intervention effect** using a randomised promotional campaign, separating the effect of the offer from the effect of who was already buying.
+This separates the impact of the offer from the customer's existing likelihood of purchasing.

-## Why it matters
+Why It Matters

-Marketplace companies discuss retention constantly and credit membership programs with driving it, but the quantified claims are correlations — members spend more, members retain longer.
+Large marketplace companies frequently discuss retention and membership programs.
+They may report that members spend several times more than non-members.

+However, customers do not join membership programs randomly.
+The people who pay for memberships are often already the platform's heaviest users.

+This creates an important question:

+How much of the difference comes from the membership program, and how much comes from the type of customer who chose to join?

+Simple comparisons between members and non-members cannot answer that question.

-Members also self-select.
-This project shows what the answer looks like when the treatment is randomised and the effect can actually be isolated.
+This project demonstrates what the analysis looks like when an offer is assigned randomly and its incremental effect can be measured separately from existing customer loyalty.